SalK91/convex_optimization/docs/convex/42_derivativefree.md

 # Chapter 20: Derivative-Free and Black-Box Optimization

-In many practical optimization problems, gradients are unavailable, unreliable, or prohibitively expensive to compute.
+In many optimization problems, gradients are unavailable, unreliable, or prohibitively expensive to compute.
 Examples include tuning hyperparameters of machine learning models, engineering design through simulation, or optimizing physical experiments.
 Such problems fall under the class of derivative-free or black-box optimization methods.

 Unlike gradient-based methods, which rely on analytical or automatic differentiation, derivative-free algorithms make progress solely from function evaluations.
-They are indispensable when the objective function is noisy, discontinuous, or non-differentiable.

 ## Motivation and Challenges